Mac

 Important Concepts

-Cycle Count: It is the total number of discharge cycles for the battery throughout its life.
-Every battery functions for a number of cycles and the cycle count is an indicator of all those cycles – full or partial.
+Cycle Count: The total number of discharge cycles for the battery throughout its life.
+Every battery functions for several processes, and the cycle count indicates all those cycles – full or partial.

 Battery Runtime: It is the amount of time the battery will run to support the laptop without the power source.
 It depends on the cycle count and load as well.